 How to Use a Temp Agency to Find a Job

-Temporary jobs can be a great way to gain experience, try out a new career to see if you enjoy it, find work in a new city, get your foot in the door for a permanent position, or allow you flexibility for family or other commitments.
+Temporary jobs can be a great way to gain experience, try out a new career to see if you enjoy it, find work in a new city, get your foot in the door for a permanent position, or to gain flexibility for family or other commitments.
 You can find a temp job in almost any industry.
-By using the right temp agency, you can find a job that fits your interests and abilities.
+By using the right agency, you can find a job that fits your interests and abilities.

-A temporary worker (also known as a contingent worker or a temp) is a part-time or contingent worker who is hired on a short-term basis.
-A temporary worker lacks a long-term employment contract.
-He or she often has a contract for a certain period of time or for a particular assignment; temp workers are often the first employees to be laid off during periods of economic downturn.
+Temporary workers (often referred to as temps) are part-time or contingent workers who are hired on a short-term basis.
+Temps lack long-term employment contracts, but they often have contracts for limited periods of time to complete specific assignments.
+Temp workers are often the first employees to be laid off during periods of economic downturn.

-Companies in need of short or long-term temporary workers will enter into a contract with the temp agency to fill jobs with appropriately skilled workers.
-The company pays the temp agency, and the temp agency pays the temporary worker.
+Companies in need of short- or long-term temporary workers enter into contracts with temp agencies to fill jobs with appropriately skilled workers.
+Companies pay temp agencies, and agencies pay the temporary workers.

-Some people think that temp agencies are only for entry-level jobs.
-That is not the case.
-These days, temp jobs range from entry-level work to professional roles.
-You can find a temp job in almost any industry.
-However, temp jobs are particularly common in administrative work, industrial work, professional-managerial jobs, health care, and IT.
+Temp jobs range from entry-level work to professional roles.
+You can find temp jobs in almost any industry, but they are particularly common in administrative work, industrial work, professional-managerial jobs, health care, and IT.

 The most common jobs that temp agencies fill include:

-- Accountants and auditors – accountants and auditors handle financial transactions for companies and/or businesses.
+- Accountants and auditors handle financial transactions for companies and/or businesses.
 Employers might hire a temp accountant or auditor for a particularly busy time of year, such as tax season.
-They earn a median hourly pay of $32.76, according to the Bureau of Labor Statistics’ Occupational Outlook Handbook.
+They earn a median hourly pay of more than $30 per hour, as of 2017, according to the Bureau of Labor Statistics’ Occupational Outlook Handbook.

-- Computer systems analysts – Sometimes called systems architects, computer systems analysts help make a company’s computer systems operate more efficiently.
+- Computer systems analysts, sometimes called systems architects, help make a company’s computer systems operate more efficiently.
 Temporary systems architects might work on a short-term project for a company.
-They earn a median pay of $41.93 per hour.
+They earn a median pay of more than $40 per hour.

-- Customer service representatives – Customer service reps interact with customers and clients on the phone, online, and/or in person.
+- Customer service representatives interact with customers and clients on the phone, online, or in person.
 They help solve customer issues, answer questions, and process orders.
-A rep earns an average of $15.53 per hour.
+Median pay is more than $15 per hour.

-- Data entry workers – Data entry workers can work in almost any industry.
-They might input, verify, and/or update data for a company.
-They typically use data software to enter and maintain this information.
-Data entry workers earn an average of $15.21 per hour.
+- Data entry workers are employable in almost any industry.
+They might input, verify, or update data for a company, typically using data software to enter and maintain this information.
+Their median pay tops $15 per hour.

-- Maintenance and repair workers – General maintenance workers fix and maintain equipment, machines, and buildings.
-A temporary maintenance worker might be hired to help complete a particular project.
-They earn an average of $17.76 per hour.
+- Maintenance and repair workers fix and maintain equipment, machines, and buildings.
+A temporary maintenance worker might be hired to help complete a specific project.
+Their media median pay is about $18 per hour.

-- Management consultants – Also called management analysts, management consultants work with organizations to improve their efficiency.
-They might be hired temporarily to deal with a particular issue a company is facing.
-They can earn an average of $39.10 per hour.
+- Management consultants, also called management analysts, work with organizations to improve efficiency.
+They might be hired temporarily to deal with a specific issue a company is facing.
+Their median pay is about $40 per hour.

-- Nurses and nursing aides – Nurses provide patient care, and nursing aides provide basic care for patients.
+- Nurses and nursing aides provide patient care.
 They may work in clinics, hospitals, long-term care facilities, or nursing homes.
-Nurses earn an average of $32.91 per hour, while nursing aides earn an average of $12.78 per hour.
+Nurses earn a median wage of more than $30 per hour, while nursing aides, who assist the nursing staff, make about $13 per hour.

-- Secretaries and administrative assistants – Secretaries and administrative assistants perform administrative tasks for an office.
+- Secretaries and administrative assistants perform administrative tasks for offices in nearly all professions.
 They might answer phones, schedule appointments, organize files and data, and more.
-Temporary workers might be hired during a busy time of year, or to temporarily replace a full-time employee.
-They earn an average of $17.90 per hour.
+Temporary workers might be hired during a busy time of year or to temporarily replace a full-time employee.
+They earn about $18 per hour.

-- Truck and delivery drivers – Delivery truck drivers pick up and drop off packages and shipments to businesses and households.
-They earn an average of $13.65 per hour.
+- Truck and delivery drivers pick up and drop off packages and shipments to businesses and households.
+They earn about $14 per hour.